gitlabhq/gitlabhq/doc/administration/logs.md

 Omnibus GitLab packages or in `/home/git/gitlab/log/importer.log` for installations from source.

-Currently it logs the progress of project imports from the Bitbucket Server importer.
-Future importers may use this file.

 ## `auth.log`

 Introduced in GitLab 12.0.
 This file lives in `/var/log/gitlab/gitlab-rails/auth.log` for